Myriam Chalek: International Dwarf Fashion Show

 In September 2014 The National Dwarf Fashion Show had its debut performance at the Pavillon Gabriel as part of Paris's annual Fashion week.
-The event supposed to be a single event meant to put the spotlight on dwarfism, brought attention to the existing discriminations within the fashion industry and empowered women living with dwarfism.
-The event received press coverage and appealed to the Lifetime network producing the reality show Little Women New York who collaborated with Chalek to get a show as part of New York Fashion Week featuring Jordanna James of Little Women New York.
+The event put the spotlight on dwarfism and brought attention to the existing discriminations within the fashion industry.
+The event received press coverage and appealed to the Lifetime network which subsequently produced the reality show Little Women New York.
+A collaboration with Chalek ensued and resulted in a New York Fashion Week show featuring Jordanna James of Little Women New York.

-In 2015, Berlin based fashion designer Sema Gedik learned about Myriam's alternative fashion shows that have been a part of Fashion Week in major cities like Tokyo (Paris and New York).
-Inspired by the concept, she held a small fashion show as a tribute to her cousin Gedik who was also living with dwarfism.
+In 2015, Berlin based fashion designer Sema Gedik learned about Chalek's alternative fashion shows that were parts of Fashion Week in major cities like Tokyo (Paris and New York).
+Inspired by the concept, Gedik held a small fashion show as a tribute to her cousin who was also living with dwarfism.

-The first international dwarf fashion show in Paris led the media to give an abundance of coverage to the event and during the 2015 Fashion Week in Paris the National Dwarf Fashion Show was invited to the French Ministry of Culture to support and promote alternative standards of beauty in an industry where the values of tall and thin are the norm.
+Also in 2015, the first international dwarf fashion show debuted in Paris at its Fashion Week, leading to an invitation to the French Ministry of Culture which hoped to support and promote alternative standards of beauty in an industry where the values of tall and thin are the norm.

+Since its inception.
 The International Dwarf Fashion Show has taken part in fashion weeks in major cities including Tokyo and Dubai.

 Blind Fashion Show

-After success with the Dwarf Fashion Shows, Chalek, wanting to continue to orchestrate and plan activist fashion shows to raise awareness and empower other marginalized groups.
-In February 2016, New York Fashion Week came to a close with another activist fashion show this time using the fashion platform to shed light on the visually impaired community with the first-ever fashion show consisting of all blind models.
+Following the success of the Dwarf Fashion Shows, Chalek, wanting to continue to orchestrate and plan activist fashion shows to raise awareness and empower other marginalized groups.
+In February 2016, Chalek closed New York Fashion Week with a show highlighting the visually impaired community with the first-ever fashion show consisting of all blind models.
 Although Chalek encountered some controversy as one of the criteria for models to apply was to walk without their guide dogs or canes, the visually impaired community was positively receptive to the show.

-After the success with New York's Fashion week, Chalek hosted a second blind fashion Show at the Pavillon Vendome as part of Paris's 2016 Fashion Week.
+After the success of the New York's Fashion week show, Chalek hosted a second blind fashion Show at the Pavillon Vendome as part of Paris's 2016 Fashion Week.
 The Show featured blind and visually impaired models Among them was 2012 Mrs. America and Mrs. World pageant winner, April Lufriu who walked the runway with her daughter Savannah both who currently live with Retinitis Pigmentosa.